 In May 2017 Georgia ratified Istanbul Convention on preventing and combating violence against women and domestic violence and amended relevant national legislation, which highly improved women’s protection in the country.
 In 2018 the Ministry of Internal Affairs of Georgia established Human Rights Protection Department.
 The Department monitors investigation of gender-based, domestic and hate crimes.
 As a result, number of investigations has significantly increased.
 In 2018 criminal charges were brought for domestic crimes in 3005 cases, which is twice more compared to number of charges brought in 2017 – 1554 cases.
 Risk assessment tool and monitoring mechanism on implementation of restrictive orders were elaborated and piloted in July 2018.

-Moreover, in 2017-2018 with the assistance of UN WOMEN four new crisis centers were openedin Gori, Kutaisi, Marneuli and Ozurgeti for the victims of gender-based violence and trafficking.
+Moreover, in 2017-2018 with the assistance of UN WOMEN four new crisis centers were opened under the LEPL State Fund for Protection and Assistance of (Statutory) Victims of Human Trafficking of the Ministry of Internally Displaced Persons from the Occupied Territories , Labour, Health and Social Affairs of Georgia in Gori, Kutaisi, Marneuli and Ozurgeti for the victims of gender-based violence and trafficking.
 In 2017 with the help of UNFPA new guidelines on identification of physical, psychological and sexual violence against women, treatment principals and the referral.

 Medium-term priorities